mustafamukadam/frontendculture/DSA/DSANotes.md

 - Keep taking notes about what a problem is teaching you.
 Keep revisiting them.
 Spaced repitition helps in committing things to memory.

 # More

 - when interviewers ask follow up questions on a problem or ask for an alternative solution.

+- ⭐️ I can use Js [] as stack if I commit to use operations that manipulate same end of the array (i.e. push and pop)
+- In recursion, base case is really just a scenario where don't have a recursive call.
+- ⭐️⭐️ There is NO way to do a BFS recursively (because of Stack in recursion, and stack = DFS)